JuliaData/DataFramesMeta.jl/README.md

 !!! note

-    Versions of DataFrames.jl `.0.19` and above support the operators `Between`, `All`, and `Not` when selecting and transforming columns.
-DataFramesMeta does not currently support this syntax.
+    Versions of DataFrames.jl `0.19` and above support the operators `Between`, `All`, and `Not` when selecting and transforming columns.
+DataFramesMeta.jl does not currently support this syntax.